 The museum is separated into two floors – the ground floor is a permanent exhibition of its selected 75,000 art objects, 45,000 drawings, and 125,000 photographs from its impressive collections, made by over 1,000 different designers.
 The hall featured a range of pieces like furniture, tableware, appliances, fashion, accessories, and interior decor.

 The second floor is a temporary exhibition of talented designers – one of them that I saw was a Danish designer Henrik Vibskov, showcasing his installation art with fashion, fabric, and massive pieces.

-The museum is located in the Design District of Helsinki, with close proximity to St John’s Church, and the Museum of Finnish Architecture, and Mannerheim Museum
+The museum is located in the Design District of Helsinki, in close proximity to St John’s Church, the Museum of Finnish Architecture, and the Mannerheim Museum.

 Museum of Finnish Architecture

 It is a few-story high townhouse right behind the Design Museum.
 Each floor’s exhibition focuses on the different disciplines of Finland’s architecture since the 1900s, with other temporary exhibitions.

 Welcome to one of the most important national museums in the country which itself is an iconic landmark in the Helsinki city center.
 The museum presents a rich demonstration of Finnish history from the ancient times in the Stone Age to the present day.

 The museum is divided into 6 parts.
 In particular, the Story of Finland and Prehistory are some of the most interesting showcases as they take visitors on a journey about the development of Finland.
 The third part of the permanent exhibition is newly opened and focuses on the history of Finland from the Middle Ages up until the country’s first steps towards independence.